Stunting story and severe food insecurity

 The story needs to be proclaimed; we can do this ourselves.
 Greater wellness comes from growing our own food, not looking for handouts of poor quality meals provided by government.

-Dark green vegetables like kale are so easy to grow; they supply the folate and many phytonutrients without which children cannot learn properly.
+Dark-green leafy vegetables like kale and spinach are so easy to grow; they supply the folate and many phytonutrients without which children cannot learn properly.

 Whole grains contain the lignans that protect women from breast tumours; and supply vitamin E, the natural anticoagulant that prevents heart attacks and strokes.